AdaCore/spark2014/lrm/source/introduction.rst

 - Technical requirements - for example, systems requiring software that is compatible with a "zero footprint" run-time library.

+As an example, a user developing an air traffic control system against DO-178C might impose two code policies, one for the domain of interest and one for the standard of interest.

+Since it should be possible to apply these policies  at multiple levels of granularity - for example at a package level rather than at a library level - and since it need not be the case that violation of one of these policies leads to a compilation error, then the existing Ada mechanisms of pragma Restriction and pragma Profile are not suitable.
+Hence, pragma Code_Policy will be introduced as a counterpart to pragma Profile and pragma Guideline will be introduced as a counterpart to pragma Restriction, meaning that a Code_Policy is a grouping of Guidelines.

+*No further detail is given in the current draft of this document on Code Policies.*

 .. _verific_modes: